kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Cost of Error Matters

-Errors differ in impact.
+Errors differ in impact
-False positives cost resources.
+False positives cost resources
 False negatives lose opportunity

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.